Redths-Gay-Club/MMCUtils/README.md

  Utilities for Minemen Club

 # Features
- - Queues practice on join
+ - Auto Queue - Automatically queues your current proxy's practice server when connected.
- - Enter party chat on join
+ - Auto Party Chat - Automatically enters party chat when connected.
- - Darkens terracottas and wools at height limit
+ - Height Limit Overlay - Darkens wools and terracottas at height limit.
+ - Height Limit Brightness - How bright the blocks will be.

- - `/mmcutils` for config menu
+ `/mmcutils` for config menu

 # Requirements
  - Essential